fsharp/fsharp.org/specs/component-design-guidelines/index.md

           Decrement : unit -> unit
           GetValue : unit -> int }

-#### ✔ Consider using the “module of collection functions” pattern (e.g. standard set of operations like CollectionType.map and CollectionType.iter) for new collection types.
+#### ✔ Consider using the “module of collection functions” pattern

+When you define a collection type, consider providing a standard set of operations like CollectionType.map and CollectionType.iter) for new collection types.

     module CollectionType =
         let map f c = ...